Military history of the Neo-Assyrian Empire: Background

 The Assyrian empire has been described as the "first military power in history".
 Mesopotamia was the site of some of the earliest recorded battles in history.
 In fact, the first recorded battle was between the forces of Lagash and Umma c.
 2450 BC.
 Like many Mesopotamian records, it contains elements of fiction.
 The ruler of Lagash, Eanatum, was inspired by the god Ningirsu to attack the rival kingdom of Umma; the two were involved in minor skirmishes and raids along their respective borders.
 Although Eanatum triumphed, he was struck in the eye by an arrow.
 After the battle, he had the Stele of the Vultures erected to celebrate his victory.

-Akkadian and Old Assyrian

-According to legend, Sargon, the first ruler of the Akkadian Empire, was discovered by a gardener in Mesopotamia in a basket.
-In time, he would found the city of Agade and raise an army of 5,400 men, and then conquer much of modern-day Iraq.
-His inscriptions boast of 34 victories and "5,400 men eating bread before Sargon", exemplifying both the vast manpower and the obedience of his troops (and possibly a standing army as well).
-Though small by the standards of later kings, Sargon's army was larger and more sophisticated than others of the time, utilizing a combination of spears and missile weapons.
-Bronze swords and four wheeled chariots brushed aside any resistance as he carved out his empire, which may well have included (at least briefly) parts of the Mediterranean, Anatolia and western Iran.
-Siege warfare was not a problem; most of the cities that were walled at the time of Sargon were made of mud and his inscriptions further boast of the destruction he brought on their walls.